Save Changes Across Repositories

-Save and push changes across all repositories in your project.
-Works for both single repos and umbrella multi-repo setups.
+Save and push changes across all repositories in your workspace.

 Overview

-The /sw:save command simplifies git operations across multiple repositories:
+The save command simplifies git operations across multiple repositories:

 - Detects repositories - Finds all repos (umbrella childRepos or current repo)